Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • weakness;

-cervical sciatica
+Cervical sciatica

-Signs of cervical sciatica:
+Signs of cervical radiculitis:

 • loss of sensation in the fingertips;